 In January 2018, the European Union released its Strategy for Plastics in a Circular Economy.
 One of its objectives is to increase recycling of plastic and reuse of plastic packaging by 2030.
 In the EU Waste package, recycling target for plastic packaging was raised to 50% by 2025 and 55% by 2030.

 Chemical recycling means converting plastics into raw material for the chemical industry.
-Liquefied waste plastic can be used as a replacement for crude oil for chemical industry where it can be upgraded to fuels, chemicals and new plastics.
+Liquefied waste plastic can be used as a replacement for crude oil for the chemical industry where it can be upgraded to new plastics.

 - Blog: Turning plastics problem into a solution requires economically attractive recycling